 The City of Littleton has received an application for rezoning and plan approval and the case has been referred to the Town of Columbine Valley for their comments.
-The Town staff has prepared this report to assist the Town Planning and Zoning Commission in their review.
+The Town staff has prepared this report to assist the Town Planning and Zoning Commission and the Board of Trustee's in their review.
+The report has been revised to reflect the recommendations of the Planning Commission and public comments and to correct errors contained in the original report.